-Stay ahead of the latest trends with all things cottage related in our new Waterfront Insight Series.
+Stay ahead of the latest trends with all things cottage related in our Waterfront Insight Series.
 We bring you answers to the latest client questions and highlight themes we’re seeing in waterfront design, interiors and lifestyle.
-Scroll onward to find out "What do I do with my Fireplace Ashes"? and How does the "Canada Non Resident Speculation Tax Affect Me"?
+Scroll onward to find out about Whether it's Better to Sell in the Fall or Spring?, "Green Roof on my Boathouse?", Who's Randy Potts & Peerless II?, or "What do I do with my Fireplace Ashes"?

 What about convenience?

 Figure out how far you’ll have to travel for everyday kit like groceries.
 Where’s the liquor store?
 Marina?
 Gas station?
 Being close to amenities isn’t important for everyone, but it can be a time saver for you and impact the feel of a cottage area.

 Do a dry run of your commute home at the busiest times.
 Does your schedule allow you to be flexible with your commute?
 Figure out how far you are from a major highway or the Muskoka, Haliburton or Lindsay airport.
 How easy is it to get there?